 I really don’t mean to boss ya around, but this is of utmost importance… make this today.

-and then let me know how it goes, because I really, REALLY, really think you’ll love it.
+and then let me know how it goes, because I really, REALLY, really think you’re gonna just love it!

 Cajun Chicken, Sausage, and Rice

-- 1 1/2 pounds chicken breast raw, cut into small pieces
+- 1 pound raw boneless skinless chicken breast cut into small pieces

 - 14.5 oz can fire roasted diced tomatoes